About MIQ – History and Impact

 Access to the software is only granted after personal authorization by the Licensor.
 The Licensee agrees not to distribute the software to third parties who are not also personally authorized or known by the Licensor.

 The Licensor maintains a list of authorized users.
-The Licensee may distribute modified or unmodified versions of the software to other authorized users provided that the Licensor is informed of the recipient’s identity and does not object. -
+The Licensee may distribute modified or unmodified versions of the software to other authorized users provided that the Licensor is informed of the recipient’s identity and does not object.

 Rights Granted

-Within the authorized user group, the following rights are granted:- Use: Licensees may run the software on any system and for any purpose (including commercial use).
+- Use: Licensees may run the software on any system and for any purpose (including commercial use).

 - Modification: Licensees may modify, extend, or adapt the source code.